Delving into the Phenomenology of Very Special Relativity: From Subatomic Particles to Binary Stars: Dirac Formulation of the qBOUNCE Scenario

 The above scenario can be easily derived from first principles, if we restrict ourselves to the assumption of a constant and homogeneous acceleration $\vec a$ or equivalently to uniform gravitational fields.
 This is a good approximation as long as we want to describe small patches of spacetime, that is, small spatial volumes for small time periods.
 In this context, we can take the spacetime element $ds^2$ and the metric $g_{\mu\nu}$ to be

-where we momentarily restored $c-$units and used $x^t = ct$.
-Thus, the quantum-relativistic description of the UCN system is given by the Dirac equation in curvilinear coordinates \cite{de1962representations, Pollock:2010zz}, obtained by introducing a set of locally inertial observers.
-That is realized through the tetrad formalism, which allows us to “translate” spacetime indices (here labeled by greek characters) to local tangent space indices (labeled by latin characters).
-The relevant object for this purpose is the vierbein $e^a_{\;\;\mu}$ and its inverse $e_a^{\;\;\mu}$, encoding the information on the change from natural coordinate basis $\{ \partial_\mu \}$ to a generic local orthonormal frame $\{\theta_{(a)}\}$
+where we momentarily restored $c-$units and used $x^0 = ct$.
+Thus, the quantum-relativistic description of the UCN system is given by the Dirac equation in curvilinear coordinates \cite{de1962representations, Pollock:2010zz}, obtained by introducing a set of local observers.
+That is realized through the tetrad formalism, which allows us to translate from “curved” spacetime indices (here labeled by Greek characters) to “flat” tangent-space indices (labeled by Latin characters).
+The relevant object for this purpose is the vierbein $e^a_{\;\;\mu}$ and its inverse $e_a^{\;\;\mu}$, encoding the information on the change from the natural coordinate basis $\{ \partial_\mu \}$ to a generic local orthonormal frame $\{\theta_{(a)}(x)\}$

 The vierbein components satisfy by construction the following relations